5l1v3r1/WhatsSpy-Public-wiki/rpi-fix.markdown

 chmod 777 whatsspy-public-startup
 ```

-Because this problem created a lot of small tracker session you may want to clean your database:
+Because this problem created a lot of small tracker sessions you may want to clean your database:
 ```
 psql -U postgres -d whatsspy
 DELETE FROM tracker_history;